-'Visible - Out on TV' on Apple TV+ is The Kind of Show Only Apple Could Make - The Mac Observer
+'Visible - Out on Television' on Apple TV+ is The Kind of Show Only Apple Could Make - The Mac Observer

 In amongst the heavily promoted scripted drama on Apple TV+ like The Morning Show and Defending Jacob, there are some wonderful documentaries on Apple TV+.
-Amongst them is Visible – Out on TV.
+Amongst them is Visible – Out on Television.

 ‘Visible’ – Exploring Representation on the Most Powerful of Mediums